wp-plugins/keep-in-touch/readme.txt

 3. Place the shortcode(s) you need in your post

 == Changelog ==

+= 1.0.6 =
+* Added option to set path to header image

 = 1.0.5 =
 * Fixed hardcoded path to admin_url.
 Thanks to msorin for reporting it.